-Films distribution is often unknown to the general public, but the people who work in the industry know that this is the most important step for the film to come out to the public, people can actually know about it and they can choose it among others movies in the movie theater.
+Film distribution is often unknown to the general public, but the people who work in the industry know that this is the most important step for a film to come out to the public.
+People can actually get to know about the film and they can choose to watch it among other movies at the cinema.

 But what is beyond that?
-Today I ‘ll tell you 5 things you did not know about film distribution.
+Today we’ll share with you 5 things you did not know about film distribution.

 If you want to know more about the distribution process you can click on the link below: